SumoLogic/sumologic-documentation/docs/search/Search-Query-Language/01-Parse-Operators/03-Parse-JSON-Formatted-Logs.md

 #### Unable to parse input as json

-By default the JSON operator optimizes results by dropping messages that don't have the fields or keys specified in your query or if the JSON is invalid.
+By default the JSON operator optimizes results by dropping messages that do not have the fields or keys specified in your query or if the JSON is invalid.
 When a message is dropped the user interface provides a warning
 message:

-![unable to parse json warning message.png](../../static/img/Search-Query-Language/01-Parse-Operators/03-Parse-JSON-Formatted-Logs/unable%20to%20parse%20json%20warning%20message.png)
+![unable to parse json warning message.png](../../static/img/Search-Query-Language/01-Parse-Operators/03-Parse-JSON-Formatted-Logs/unable-to-parse-json-warning-message.png)

 This is only a warning message to inform you that at least one log returned in the scope of the query did not have a specified key.